10xVector/sekai-meetup-bot/DISCORD_COMMANDS_GUIDE.md

 ### 🎧 Audio Features
 Most learning commands include audio!
 Look for the audio file attachment and click to play.
 The bot uses natural-sounding voices in both Japanese and English.

-### 🖼️ Visual Cards
-Commands create beautiful visual cards that are easy to read and share.
-Perfect for screenshot studying!

 ### ❓ Quiz Tips
 - Take your time answering quizzes